 Website content expands beyond the written word.
-Visual content, and images in particular, play a vital role in SEO for roofers.
-Photos can have an impact on several aspects of your digital marketing campaign from website speed to keyword placement and many things in between.
-Tried and true techniques from Roofing Webmasters can help roofers optimize their images both for optimization and user experience.
-Properly optimizing website images is part of a larger strategy to earn high rankings on Google search results.
-When Google crawls a website, they crawl everything on it, including image files that are embedded onto a page within its HTML code.
+Visual content, and images, in particular, play a vital role in SEO for roofing.
+Photos can impact several aspects of your digital marketing campaign, from website speed to keyword placement and many things in between.
+Tried and true techniques from Roofing Webmasters can help roofers optimize their images both for ranking and user experience.
+Properly optimizing website images is part of a broader strategy to earn high rankings on Google search results.
+When Google crawls a website, they crawl everything on it, including image files embedded onto a page within its HTML code.
 Here are some of the factors that comprise the optimization of an image:

-- Compression: An image file should be compressed for web use, and encourage fast loading
+- Compression: Compressed for web use and encourage fast loading

-- File Name: Every image file should be renamed using lowercase letters and dashes (i.e. damaged-roof.jpg)
+- File Name: A renamed file using all lowercase and dashes (i.e., damaged-roof.jpg)

-Well-optimized images are not only about ranking higher for keywords and they are not only about enhancing user experience.
+Well-optimized images are not only about ranking higher for keywords, and they are not only about enhancing user experience.
 Image optimization is about a collective effort to improve your roofing company website’s health and outperform competitors online.
-Because the proper optimization of photos is often a detail oriented process, many websites flat out ignore it.
-While this might seem to be the path of least resistance, it also provides an opportunity to websites who are willing to go the extra mile to gain a competitive advantage.
-The quality of an image is not only about its resolution and compression but also about its originality and uniqueness.
-This is true not only through the lens of Google’s crawlers but through the eyes of visitors themselves.
+Because the proper optimization of photos is often a detail-oriented process, many websites flat out ignore it.
+Laziness from other websites provides an opportunity for roofers willing to go the extra mile to gain a competitive advantage.
+The quality of an image is about its resolution and compression and its originality and uniqueness.
+Google crawlers and visitors themselves both prefer optimized images.

 Benefits of Image Optimization